Tresor11/rails-graphql-api/README.md

 # rails-graphql-api
-A sample project for learning graphql
+A sample project for learning graphql.